tweedegolf/hashcode2021/README.md

 # HashCode 2021
-Implementation of HashCode 2021 competition problem by Davin Venhoek, Ruben Nijveld and Marlon Baeten, of team tweedegolf in Rust.
+Implementation in Rust of HashCode 2021 competition problem by David Venhoek, Ruben Nijveld and Marlon Baeten, of team tweedegolf.

 Highest score: 9,558,588